Ogee: Manufactured objects with the ogee description

 Ogee is the name given to bubble-shaped chambers of pot stills that connect the swan neck to the still pot, in distillation apparatus, that allow distillate to expand, condense, and fall back into the still pot.

 "Ogee washers" are heavy washers used in fasteners that have a large load-bearing surface; they are used in marine timber construction to prevent bolt heads or nuts from sinking into the face of timbers.
 The term ogee is used to describe the ogee shape giving rise to radial symmetry around the centre of the washer.
 Due to the size and shape of such washers, they are generally manufactured as a cast iron product (in accordance with ASTM A47 or A48).

 "Ogee clocks" were a common type of weight-driven 19th-century pendulum clock presented in a simplified Gothic style, with the original design attributed to Chauncey Jerome.
 Ogee clocks were typically made in the United States, as mantelpieces or to mount to a wall bracket, and are one of the most commonly encountered varieties of American antique clocks.
 The overall design was rectangular, with framing by moulding with an ogee-profile surrounding a central glass door with a painted scene below the clock face, a door that protected the clock face and pendulum.
 Weights supported by pulleys fell inside the ogee moulding and so were hidden from view.

-"Ogee skirting boards" were known since at least 19th century.
+"Ogee skirting boards" were known since at least the 19th century.

 In contemporary interior design the ogee (double-curved) skirting boards and architraves are made from medium-density fiberboard (MDF) and are intended to replicate the traditional (ogee) moulding profiles.